riebling/acai/README.md

 # What All is Needed to Submit to Autograder

-There are so many prerequisites just to develop a grader, including use cases of
-  * download, set up, and run AGS image locally as a Docker container
-  * develop Java grader
-  * run interactively
-  * evaluate results:
-    - feedback
-    - log
-    - score
-  * practice submitting
-  * validate submissions
-  * run non-interactively
-  * reproduce AGS 'as any student'
-  * check environment
-  * this gem: "For detailed usage, read the src code.
-The learning curve requires: Docker, Makefile, AWS Assume Role (to auth aws ecr and pull AGS image)

 Process happens in 2 steps: submitter, checker

  * TPZ accounts (faculty / staff / students)